 Download the virtual machines (VMs) required for the exercise from our repository and configure your own virtual lab.

-On this step are the the instructions on how to set up your first local virtual lab.
+The instructions on how to set up your first local virtual lab are provided below.
 You will download the VMs from our server and run them locally on your computer.

 For this course you will need to download three VMs from our repository.

 Side note: The repository mentions that you should always verify the checksums before uncompressing and running the VMs.

 - Why do you think this is a good idea?

 - How can this be achieved on your platform?
 (Windows, MacOS, Linux)?